 Cybercrime and the threats and risks associated with various types IT security breaches are a real and growing trend.
 And while churches are a chosen target of this trend, too many churches are simply not prepared to protect themselves against cyberattacks.
 The bottom line is that IT security is one of the most important considerations for any church’s technology infrastructure and plan.

 To assist churches in protecting their members, data and ministry operations, we have written this two-part post on a Roadmap for Implementing IT Security in your Church.
-In Part 1 of this post, we discussed several foundational security measures that any technology-enabled church should adopt as first steps.
+In part one of this post, we discussed several foundational security measures that any technology-enabled church should adopt as first steps.
 To review, those steps were:

 - Implement a Ministry Continuity plan and capabilities